 We tend to alternate regions in the United States from year to year, but will occasionally repeat a location

 Is the CSRS® “recognized” by professional organizations?
 Is it approved by professional organizations?
 What do I do to ensure the course counts toward my credentialing?

 Professional organizations like the American Physical Therapy Association and the American Occupational Therapy Association don’t formally “recognize” courses, although they do sometimes promote certain courses or certifications (e.g., their annual conferences; their specialty certifications).
 So the CSRS® is not “recognized,” since no such recognition exists by these organizations.

 We do, however, have CEU approval from states that pre-approve courses.
+Most pre-approval states approve each day of training for 6-7 hours of credit.
 We are also an AOTA-approved provider.
+AOTA approves the CSRS for 28 credit units.
 In some states it is incumbent on the licensee to take CE courses that meet the requirements of their state rules.
-More information on our continuing education approvals is available elsewhere on this site.
 Attendees are encouraged to check with their state licensure boards for specific requirements.
+While attendees from US territories (e.g. Guam, Puerto Rico, etc.) as well as Canada are eligible to take the training and the exam, we do not provide any pre-approved CEUs for these areas.
+Attendees from these areas are encouraged to check with their licensure boards for specific requirements.

 Why don’t you offer the CSRS® for speech therapists, nurses, recreation therapists, or other allied health professionals?